 Starting in 2018 Climate Communication is leading the development of workshops for journalists as part of the National Science Foundation funded project Climate Matters in the Newsroom – which helps journalists on every beat to tell timely, science-based, local climate change stories.
-The program expands upon a project called Climate Matters, which provides localized materials to more than 500 weathercasters nationwide, but now broadens these trainings and materials to cover a wider range of climate change impacts and solutions, helping a wider array of media professionals with diverse reporting responsibilities.
+The program expands upon a project called Climate Matters, which provides localized materials to more than 675 weathercasters nationwide, but now broadens these trainings and materials to cover a wider range of climate change impacts and solutions, helping a wider array of media professionals with diverse reporting responsibilities.
 Since the 2018 launch of Climate Matters in the Newsroom almost 200 journalists have signed up to receive climate reporting materials and over 150 have attended in person trainings.

 Climate Matters in the Newsroom workshops assist journalists in reporting on climate change impacts that go well beyond increasingly extreme weather.
 Our trainings help journalists reporting on business, agriculture, health, energy, and more to tell local stories that involve climate change impacts and solutions.
 In 2020, the coronavirus pandemic put in-person trainings on hold, which led the Climate Matters in the Newsroom team to create an online training program for journalists in local climate reporting: The Climate Reporting Master Class.

 Climate Matters in the Newsroom is a collaborative effort among a diverse range of partners, each contributing to various parts of the project while taking the lead in their areas of expertise.
 Climate Communication is leading the development of workshops and other training opportunities for journalists.

 The Center for Climate Change Communication (4C) at George Mason University is conducting research on journalists’ opinions on and experiences with climate reporting.
 Learn more about the research the Center is doing on climate reporting and public opinion about climate change.

 The Society of Environmental Journalists, National Association of Black Journalists, National Association of Hispanic Journalists, Radio Television Digital News Association, and the Carole Kneeland Project are participating in the survey research and ongoing professional development opportunities for their members.

 Climate Communication’s past assistance for journalists has included the following: